 Here are some links:

 - DevOps culture @ Atlassian This page describes in a straightforward way what is a DevOps culture and emphasises that we shouldn't understand this as a role or set of responsibilities, but as a way of working.
-Knowledge of a specific cloud environment is helpful, but not necessary to 'be' a DevOps.
+Knowledge of a specific cloud environment is helpful, but not necessary to 'be' DevOps.

 - What is DevOps? @ Microsoft